 - The Campanile Bell Tower is one of the best places in Florence if you want to find views of the city.
 Once you have climbed the 414 stairs, the awe inspiring views will take your breath away!

 - The San Lorenzo Market was once the trade centre of Florence but now it holds the buzzing daily market of Florence.
-Take a stroll through the stands and take in the unique atmosphere.
+Take a stroll through the stands and take in a unique atmosphere.

 There is a great choice of hotels in the centre of Florence, and we chose two contrasting properties from the Why The Best Group which we felt complimented each other perfectly; the 5* Grand Hotel Villa Cora on the edge of the city, and the more central 4* L’Orologio.
-The hotel have a further four properties you may want to consider.
+The hotel has a further four properties you may want to consider.

 Grand Villa Cora